FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 • High veteran population (8.1%)

-• Low insured-policy density (0.0 policies/farm)
+• Lower insured-policy density than typical (0.0 policies/farm).

 County Land Economics & Demographics